earcam/io.earcam.maven.plugin/src/site/markdown/contribute.md

 Functional contributions and bug reports welcome, tests even more so.
 Please follow these handy [guidelines][contribution-guidelines].

 Please see the [section on building][about-building] as modifications will fail the build if they do not conform to formatting conventions
 (there's a Maven profile that trivially fixes this).

-Please follow semantic versioning principles, the build will fail if you don't.

 ## Fork and be happy